radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![Suffix Branch Inclusion, Multiple Branches ](Media/suffix-branch-inclusion-multiple.jpg)

-The default size limit is set to 100 meaning only 100 containers below the Remote Base DN are visible to select for exclusion.
-Increase the size limit if you need to display more branches and click **Refresh Tree**.
-You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude.
+The default size limit is set to 40 meaning only 40 containers below the Remote Base DN are visible to select for exclusion/inclusion when you click **ADD**.
+Increase the size limit if you need to display more branches and click **Apply** in the *Advanced* section in the Select Base DN screen.
+You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude/include.

 ### Global Attributes handling
 - actual name